 Looking for the best snipping tool for Linux?
 Finding software that’s compatible with Linux can be difficult, but that doesn’t mean you have to stick with the first program you find.
-To help you find the best screen recorder for the job, we’ve reviewed the top 12 programs available today.
+To help you find the best screen recorder for the job, we’ve reviewed the top 12 Linux screenshot tools available today.

 The best Linux snipping tools